 The main purpose of celebrating World Radio Day is to spread awareness among the public and the media to increase the importance of radio.
 It also encourages decision-makers to establish and provide access to information through radio, enhance networking, and generate a sort of international cooperation among the broadcasters.

 Several journalism universities and Media NGOs also celebrate World Radio Day, keeping the 2023 theme in focus.
 Commercial and state-owned radio stations also celebrate the day on air and invite experts and intercultural communications to discuss cultural traditions and heritage.
 Students pursuing Journalism conduct multilingual broadcasts on student radio and discuss their country's development.
 They also share their multimedia content via social networks.

 What are Radio waves and how it works?

 Radio waves are a type of electromagnetic radiation used in communication technologies like television, mobile phones, and radios.
 Radio waves are received by these devices that convert them into mechanical vibrations in the speaker to generate sound waves.
 The radio-frequency spectrum is a small part of the electromagnetic (EM) spectrum.

-Thus, World Radio Day is celebrated on 13 February every year to spread awareness about the radio as a medium of providing information on diverse culture and tradition.
-Since century, it played an important role in the life of people and so this year’s theme is focussing radio and its diversity.
+Thus, World Radio Day is celebrated on 13 February every year to spread awareness about the radio as a medium of providing information on diverse cultures and traditions.
+Since the century, it played an important role in the life of people and so this year’s theme is focussing on radio and its diversity.

 “On this World Radio Day, let us recognize the enduring power of radio to promote diversity and help build a more peaceful and inclusive world”. - UN Secretary-General Antonio Guterres